wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 Depend on your architecture Logstash need to be configured to work gathering files from **same machine** (local, single-host) or waiting log shipments from **external network machines** (Logstash-Forwarder, multi-host) at 5000 UDP port, in this last case the configurations includes SSL Certificaties to authentify and encrypt the messages exchanged.

-Once Logstash be installed copy Wazuh Logstash file to Logstash configuration files
+Once Logstash is installed, copy Wazuh Logstash file to Logstash configuration files folder

 **Single-host configuration** ::